zedlopez/ifm/Writing with Inform.md

 ^^{TEST+testcmd+} ^^{testing commands: >TEST} ^^{transcripts: creating with the TEST command} ^^{test (test name) with (commands)+assert+} ^^{PURLOIN+testcmd+} ^^{testing commands: >PURLOIN}

 The only way to thoroughly test a work of IF is to run a complete solution through it, and carefully check the resulting transcript of dialogue.
-The Skein and Transcript tools of the Inform application are provided for exactly this purpose.

-All the same, most works of interactive fiction contain occasional vignettes, either in terms of short scenes of narrative, or in the behaviour of particular things or rooms, which we would like to test without the fuss of using the full story-level Skein tool.
+But most works of interactive fiction contain occasional vignettes, either in terms of short scenes of narrative, or in the behaviour of particular things or rooms.
 The examples in the documentation are like this: in almost every example, typing ``test me`` puts the story through its paces.

 Solutions or sequences for testing ("scripts") can be defined with sentences like so: